slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-3.md

 # <a name="Power:c-states"></a>
 #### Power:c-states
 Core c-states and package(core+uncore) c-states.
 Abbreviated as cc-states(c-states) and pc-states.
 So CPU designers have developed ways for the processor to go into a lower-power state when there is nothing for it to do.
 Typically, when put into this state, the CPU will stop clocks and power down part or all of its circuitry until the next interrupt arrives.
-Intel servers commonly target a worst case of about 40 microseconds in order to restore the path to main memory for PCIe devices.
+Intel servers commonly target a worst-case of about 40 microseconds in order to restore the path to the main memory for PCIe devices.

 {%
     include image.html